vanallenlab/2017-aacr_phial2/README.md

 The formal abstract for this presentation can be found here: http://www.abstractsonline.com/pp8/#!/4292/presentation/4249

+A beta version of the TARGET database can be viewed at http://104.196.206.87/

 ## Presenters and Authors:
 Brendan Reardon, Nathanael Moore, Levi Garraway, Eliezer Van Allen.
 ### Affiliations